Everything you need to know about Japan during peak hanami season.

 READ MORE: Journy's Must-Read Guide To Tokyo

-Kyoto is probably top of the cherry-blossom list—and as much as it’s a crowded nightmare at times, it’s crowded for a reason.
+This city is probably top of the cherry blossom spots list—and as much as it’s a crowded nightmare at times, it’s crowded for a reason.
 Even the ancient capital has its lesser-known corners though, so while a shorter stay might be best, with extra days spent at nearby Mt Yoshino or Osaka Castle, it’s still very much worth a visit.
-Some of the best spots include Kyoto-Gyoen National Garden where you can take your pick from over a thousand trees and the ever-popular Arashiyama area—even if it is famous for bamboo.
+Some of the best spots in the Kansai region include Maruyama Park and Kyoto-Gyoen National Garden where you can take your pick from over a thousand trees and the ever-popular Arashiyama area—even if it is famous for bamboo.
 The Botanical Gardens are packed with over 500 picnic-perfect somei-yoshino trees while the Philosopher’s Path is a stroll through petal perfection.
 The Keage incline has forgotten train tracks to follow while Heian Jingu, Nijo-jo, and the Shibashi district have evening illuminations to enjoy after the sun sets on your day of exploring.

 READ MORE: The Journy Guide To Kyoto